 In real estate, the emphasis is always on looking for the right locations.
 This is true, but every location is a good location since it depends on your purpose.
 A perfect example is buying a barren land in the province that you turn into an agricultural area or a low-rise condo building near an IT park where all sorts of BPO locators operate.

-Bottom line, know your target by heart – what they want, need, and prefer.
+Bottom-line, know your target by heart - what they want, need, and prefer.
 This increases the chance of having them stay as renters, for instance, longer than expected while minimizing the vacancy.
-This cannot be emphasized enough if you want to invest in Philippine real estate.

 This all boils down to one thing - capitalize on the consumption-driven market today as well as the resilience of the market in general.
 Invest in Philippine real estate now when the real estate bubble is too far from reality.
 However, as an investor, you need to do your part in knowledge-building because it involves your hard-earned money.